pmcgrenery/WxBrief/README.md

 The steps to deploy the site to GitHub pages are as follows:

-1. log in to Github.
+1. Log in to Github.
 2. Select the pmcgrenery/ms1-the_rolls repository.
 3. On the top tab, select "Settings".
-4. Scroll down to the "GitHub Pages" section.
+4. Select the "Pages" tab on the left hand side.
 5. Under source, select "Master" from the dropdown selection.
 6. A second dropdown appears, ensure "/(root)" is selected.
 7. Press the ""Save" button.
 The page will refresh.
-8. Scroll back down to the "GitHub Pages" section.
-In the blue section under the heading, you will find the link to the deployed site.
+8. After the page refreshes, in the section section under the heading you will find the link to the deployed site.

 ## How to run the project in GitPod.